lawrennd/old_talks/_ml/includes/non-parametric-challenge.md

 \subsection{The Nonparametric Challenge}

 \notes{We have argued that we want models that are unconstrained, at design time, by a fixed bandwidth for the communication between the training data, $\dataVector$, and the test data, $\dataVector^*$ and that the answer is to be nonparametric.
-By nonparametric we are proposing using classes of models for which the conditional distribution,
-$p(\dataVector^*|\dataVector)$ is not decomposable into the expectation of $p(\dataVector^*|\paramVector)$ under the posterior distribution of the parameters, $p(\paramVector|\dataVector)$ for any fixed length parameter vector $\paramVector$.
+By nonparametric we are proposing using classes of models for which the conditional distribution, $p(\dataVector^*|\dataVector)$ is not decomposable into the expectation of $p(\dataVector^*|\paramVector)$ under the posterior distribution of the parameters, $p(\paramVector|\dataVector)$ for any fixed length parameter vector $\paramVector$.
 We don't want to impose such a strong constraint on our model at *design time*.
 Our model may be required to be operational for many years and the true complexity of the system being modeled may not even be well understood at *design time*.
 We must turn to paradigms that allow us to be adaptable at *run time*.
-Non parametrics provides just such a paradigm, because the effect parameter vector increases in size as we observe more data.
+Nonparametrics provides just such a paradigm, because the effect parameter vector increases in size as we observe more data.
 This seems ideal, but it also presents a problem.}

 \notes{Human beings, despite are large, interconnected brains, only have finite storage.
 It is estimated that we have between 100 and 1000 trillion synapses in our brains.
 Similar for digital computers, even the GPT-3 model is restricted to 175 billion parameters.
 So, we need to assume that we can